-- Liver is even coloured.

-- · NO dark streaks.

-- Greatest body depth is LESS than 25% of body length, as X-X on Aust.
-Record Application Form.
+- Liver is even coloured - NO dark streaks - Greatest body depth is LESS than 25% of body length, as X-X on Aust.
+Record Application Form - Long pectoral fins.
+In adult fish pectoral and anal fins are elongated - Yellow finlets with well defined black edge